 What takes place during a breast uplift operation?

-Breast uplift or mastopexy is performed when you are asleep under a general anaesthesic and requires a one night stay in hospital.
+Breast uplift or mastopexy is performed when you are asleep under a general anaesthetic and requires a one night stay in hospital.
 The recovery time is two weeks.

 A line may also be needed in the crease under the breast.
 The length of this line depends on how loose and low the breast is to start with.
-This line is kept as short as possible and in many cases there is no line in the crease at all.
-So then the scar is just a ‘lolipop’ shape around the nipple and down.
+This line is kept as short as possible and in many cases, there is no line in the crease at all.
+So then the scar is just a ‘lollipop’ shape around the nipple and down.

 Stitches are dissolving and dressings are very simple.
-At the end of the procedure long acting local anaesthetic is used along the stitch lines so that when you wake up there is no major discomfort.
+At the end of the procedure, a long-acting local anaesthetic is used along the stitch lines so that when you wake up there is no major discomfort.

-A maxtoplexy does not interfer with breast feeding and hence can be considered before you have finished having children.
+A mastopexy does not interfere with breastfeeding and hence can be considered before you have finished having children.
 A change in nipple sensation (i.e.e loss of sensation) can occur and the risk of this depends on how far the nipple is moved.